stepchowfun/typical/README.md

 The following built-in types are supported:

 - `Unit` is a type which holds no information.
-It's mainly used for the fields of choices which represent enumerated types.
+It's mainly used for the fields of choices that represent enumerated types.
 - `F64` is the type of double-precision floating-point numbers as defined by IEEE 754.
 - `U64` is the type of integers in the range [`0, 2^64`).
 - `S64` is the type of integers in the range [`-2^63, 2^63`).